marten-seemann/base-drafts/draft-ietf-quic-transport.md

 tempted to suggest that this include any value less than 2^30 so that normal processing works - and can be properly exercised.]]

-A Retry packet is never explicitly acknowledged in an ACK frame by a client.
-Receiving another Initial packet implicitly acknowledges a Retry packet.
+A Retry packet is never explicitly acknowledged and is not re-transmitted.

-After receiving a Retry packet, the client uses a new Initial packet containing the next cryptographic handshake message.
-The client retains the state of its cryptographic handshake, but discards all transport state.
-The Initial packet that is generated in response to a Retry packet includes STREAM frames on stream 0 that start again at an offset of 0.

-Continuing the cryptographic handshake is necessary to ensure that an attacker cannot force a downgrade of any cryptographic parameters.
-In addition to continuing the cryptographic handshake, the client MUST remember the results of any version negotiation that occurred (see {{version-negotiation}}).
-The client MAY also retain any observed RTT or congestion state that it has accumulated for the flow, but other transport state MUST be discarded.

-The payload of the Retry packet contains at least two frames.
-It MUST include a STREAM frame on stream 0 with offset 0 containing the server's cryptographic stateless retry material.
-It MUST also include an ACK frame to acknowledge the client's Initial packet.
-It MAY additionally include PADDING frames.
-The next STREAM frame sent by the server will also start at stream offset 0.
+After receiving a Retry packet, the client immediately retransmits its handshake data in its original Initial packet, along with a copy of the Retry packet.
+\[\[TODO: replace this with Nick's proposal.]]

+The payload of the Retry packet is completely opaque to QUIC and is not intended to be parsed as a regular packet.

 ### Handshake Packet {#packet-handshake}

 A Handshake packet uses long headers with a type value of 0x7D.
 It is used to carry acknowledgments and cryptographic handshake messages from the server and client.

-The Destination Connection ID field in a Handshake packet contains a connection ID that is chosen by the recipient of the packet; the Source Connection ID includes the connection ID that the sender of the packet wishes to use (see
-{{connection-id}}).
+Handshake packets are encrypted with Handshake keys, as described in {{QUIC-TLS}}.

 The first Handshake packet sent by a server contains a packet number of 0.
+Handshake packets are their own packet number space.
 Packet numbers are incremented normally for other Handshake packets.

-Servers MUST NOT send more than three Handshake packets without receiving a packet from a verified source address.
+Servers MUST NOT send more than three packets including Initial and Handshake packets without receiving a packet from a verified source address.
 Source addresses can be verified through an address validation token, receipt of the final cryptographic message from the client, or by receiving a valid PATH_RESPONSE frame from the client.

-If the server expects to generate more than three Handshake packets in response to an Initial packet, it SHOULD include a PATH_CHALLENGE frame in each Handshake packet that it sends.
+If the server expects to generate more than three packets in response to a client Initial packet, it SHOULD include a PATH_CHALLENGE frame in each Handshake packet that it sends.
 After receiving at least one valid PATH_RESPONSE frame, the server can send its remaining Handshake packets.
 Servers can instead perform address validation using a Retry packet; this requires less state on the server, but could involve additional computational effort depending on implementation choices.

 The payload of this packet contains STREAM frames and could contain PADDING, ACK, PATH_CHALLENGE, or PATH_RESPONSE frames.
 Handshake packets MAY contain